ctozzi/kontena/docs/using-kontena/services.md

 ## Service High Availability

 Kontena monitors the state of each Service instance and actively manages it to ensure the desired state of the Service.
-Action is triggered when there are fewer healthy instances than the desired scale of your Service, when a node becomes unavailable or when a service instance fails.
+Action is triggered when there are fewer healthy instances than the desired scale of your Service, when a node becomes unavailable or when a Service instance fails.

 ## Using Services